 Requirements for vaccinated individuals who develop symptoms or test positive for COVID are described in the SOP; please stay home from school and contact the school for guidance.

-RSU #34 is launching optional pooled testing, which will help detect cases of COVID-19 early, and will help many students avoid quarantines.
+RSU #34 conducts optional pooled testing, which will help detect cases of COVID-19 early, and will help many students avoid quarantines.
 If you'd like to sign your child up to participate in pooled testing, please contact your school office for more information.

 We piloted pooled testing with five classrooms the week of Sept.
 13th; it could not have gone more smoothly!
-We will expand pooled testing each week, as much as our supplies allow (testing materials are currently in short supply across the state).
+We are now up to full capacity in all schools.